DaviesHub/e-commerce_website/README.md

 Denim jeans 2 pic by Laura Chouette on Unsplash
 Sply Yeezy 1 pic by Ali Raza on Pexels
 Sply Yeezy 2 pic by Arthur Ogleznev on Pexels
-Red dresses pic by Godisable Jacob
+Red dresses pic by Godisable Jacob on Pexels
+Grey clothes 2 pic by Monstera on Pexels